XanaOstro/Event_analytics/README.md

 **Collecting project_2**

-**Цели и задачи проекта:**

-1. Необходимо проанализировать поведение пользоватей мобильного приложения.
-Изучить воронку продаж и узнать, как и сколько пользователей доходит до покупки.

-2. Исследовать результаты A/A/B-эксперимента, чтобы понять, стоит ли менять шрифты в приложении.

-Пользователи разбиты на 3 группы: 2 контрольные со старыми шрифтами и одну экспериментальную — с новыми.
+**Goals and objectives of the project**:

+It is necessary to analyze users behavior in the mobile application.
+Examine the sales funnel and find out how and how many users make a purchase.

+Explore the results of an A / A / B experiment to see if it is worth changing the fonts in the application.

+Users are divided into 3 groups: 2 control groups with old fonts and one experimental group with new ones.

-**Используемые библиотеки**: pandas, numpy, seaborn, , sweetviz, matplotlib, plotly, math, scipy.
+**Libraries used**: pandas, numpy, seaborn,, sweetviz, matplotlib, plotly, math, scipy.

-**Описание данных:**

-Каждая запись в логе — это действие пользователя, или событие.

-EventName — название события;

-DeviceIDHash — уникальный идентификатор пользователя;

-EventTimestamp — время события;

-ExpId — номер эксперимента: 246 и 247 — контрольные группы, а 248 — экспериментальная.
+**Data Description**:

+Each entry in the log is a user action or event.

+EventName - the name of the event;

+DeviceIDHash - unique user identifier;

+EventTimestamp - event time;

+ExpId - experiment number: 246 and 247 - control groups, and 248 - experimental.

-**Данные предоставлены**: Practicum by Yandex
+**Data provided by**: Practicum by Yandex